kyleu/projectforge/module/notarize/doc/module/notarize.md

 - Notarizes built artifacts using Apple's services
 - To function, your project's `SigningIdentity` must be set and the `Notarize` build option must be enabled
+- You'll need to install [gon](https://github.com/mitchellh/gon) and, if you're on Apple Silicon, patch the binary
 - It takes forever and sends you multiple emails, so use cautiously